Azure-Samples/media-services-v3-dotnet-webapp/2-VideosSample-BasicAuth/README.md

-# Simple Video Streaming
+# Video Streaming with Basic Authentication

 This sample contains a .NET web applicaiton for streaming videos.
-In this version of the sample, anyone can browse and play videos -- no authentication is implemented.
+In this version of the sample, users must login to view videos.

 ## Features